 public void run(AsynchronouslyInterruptedException exception) throws AsynchronouslyInterruptedException exception The AIE object whose doInterruptible method is calling the run method.
+Used to invoke methods on AsynchronouslyInterruptedException5 from within the run() method.

 8 Asynchrony Releasable

 The main piece of code that is executed when an implementation is given to doInterruptible().
 When a class is created that implements this interface (for example through an anonymous inner class) it must include the throws clause to make the method interruptible.